Lake Hāwea: Māori history

 For Māori, the Wānaka and Hāwea area was a natural crossroads.
-The Haast Pass led to the West Coast and its pounamu; the Cardrona Valley led to the natural rock bridge "Whatatorere" which was the only place that the Kawarau River and Clutha River / Mata-Au could be crossed without boats.
+The Haast Pass led to the West Coast and its pounamu (greenstone); the Cardrona Valley led to the natural rock bridge "Whatatorere" which was the only place that the Kawarau River and Clutha River / Mata-Au could be crossed without boats.
 Mōkihi reed boats enabled a swift return downriver to the east coast.

 The Cromwell basin supported a large population of moa, which were hunted to extinction about 500 years ago.

 Until the early nineteenth century, the area was visited annually by Ngāi Tahu who sought pounamu in the mountains above the Haast River and hunted eels and birds over summer, returning to the east coast by descending the Clutha River / Mata-Au in reed boats.
 Ngāi Tahu use of the land was ended by attacks by North Island tribes.
 In 1836, the Ngāti Tama chief Te Pūoho led a 100-person war party, armed with muskets, down the West Coast and over the Haast Pass: they fell on the Ngāi Tahu encampment between Lake Wānaka and Lake Hāwea, capturing 10 people and killing and eating two children.
 Although Te Pūoho was later killed by the southern Ngāi Tahu leader Tūhawaiki, Maori seasonal visits to the area ceased.

 The first European to see the lake was Nathanael Chalmers in 1853.
 Guided by Reko and Kaikōura, he walked from Tuturau (Southland) to the lakes via the Kawarau River.
 He was stricken by dysentery, so his guides returned him down the Clutha in a reed boat.

 Hydropower

-The lake's water level is managed n by Contact Energy as part of the Clutha River's hydroelectricity system.
+The lake's water level is managed by Contact Energy as part of the Clutha River's hydroelectricity system.

 In 2025, the electricity company proposed reducing the lake's minimum operating level from 338 metres to 336m above sea level - and, in extreme circumstances, dropping it as low as 330m.